FriendsOfCake/fixturize/README.md

 The fixturize plugin will help improve performance of your fixture based tests.

-This plugin currently only work with MySQL databases.
+This plugin currently only work with MySQL/MariaDB/Percona databases.

 # Usage